Meteor-Community-Packages/meteor-tabular/README.md

 A Meteor package that creates reactive [DataTables](http://datatables.net/) in an efficient way, allowing you to display the contents of enormous collections without impacting app performance.

+## !!!
+MAINTAINERS WANTED !!!

+Please open an issue if you like to help out with maintenance on this package.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->